|

 Design constraints and known limitations

-See also class JavaDoc for details of how the class loader works.
+for details how the class loader works.

 Using temporary files for loading JARs could be avoided if one of the following